iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Shortest Path Label Correcting Algorithm.md

 \end{aligned}
 $$

-Therefore, we established the basecase.
+Therefore, we established the base case.

 **Inductively**: